top of page

 2. Find What Speaks To You

-Generally speaking, there isn’t one type that is perfect for everyone since our bodies are all so different and we all have unique experiences with low back pain.
+Generally speaking, there isn’t one type of mattress that is perfect for everyone since our bodies are all so different and we all have unique experiences with low back pain.
 Whether you prefer a firm top or something softer and snuggly-er - you should definitely let your preference guide you and choose whatever feels the most comfortable.

 There is no point getting a mattress that you just don’t enjoy and that will cause you to toss and turn all night.
 Those with wider hips may find that a softer surface might be more supportive, while those with more narrow hips may find a firmer mattress to be better.
-You might also want to consult with your doctor before starting your mattress spree to make sure that there aren’t any structural issues with your spine that you need to be aware of or that could require medical attention.

 Memory foam mattresses can be best for low back pain.